m0d3rnX/Marlin-FlashForge-Creator-Pro-2016/README.md

 ++ firmware fan control for the extruders enabled instead of gcode-based

-Just load this code and compile it straight ahead after changing the environment to "MightyBoard2560"
+Just load this code and compile it straight ahead after changing the environment to "MightyBoard2560" and flash it.

+To-Do
++ Change the workspace offset X: -35
++ Try couple of features of Marlin